bensherlock/nm3-python-simulator/nm3sim/README.md

 + SinglePacketArrival - A single acoustic transmission is currently arriving at the front end.
 The Modem is likely to be in Receiving state now.
 + OverlappedPacketArrival - More than one acoustic transmission is currently arriving at the front end.
 For now this will result in both acoustic packets counting as failed.
 + Saturated - A transmission is currently ongoing so no incoming acoustic transmissions would be received by the front end.

-The Modem currently replicates the BaseNode properties rather than inheriting from or encapuslating it - this may change later.

 ## Client Applications